 Portsmouth has a great selection of hotels and B&Bs to see you through your stay, and the prices can be very reasonable.
-Many of these places are also near to the main attractions in the city, which is a great bonus.
+Many of these places are also near the main attractions in the city, which is a great bonus.

-Premier Inn is a hotel branch that you can trust, no matter where you stay, and Portsmouth is no exception to this rule.
+Premier Inn is a hotel chain that you can trust, no matter where you stay, and Portsmouth is no exception to this rule.
 You can lay your head down at the Portsmouth City Centre Premier Inn and be conveniently close to everything this city has to offer.

 The Marriott Hotel in Portsmouth is on the South Coast, and it’s a 4-star hotel that is super close to all of the city’s best attractions.
 Its rooms feature stylish decor, blackout curtains, and flat-screen TVs, and it’s in the perfect area for family trips.
 Best of all, you won’t have to travel far to get to the Spinnaker Tower or Historic Dockyards.